joseerodrigues/ClassFinder/README.md

 Use '-all' to list all found classes, or provide a full or partial class or package name.

-Besides searching directories, you can also specify a file to search inside instead (Jar, War, Ears).
+Besides searching directories, you can also specify a file to search inside instead (Jar, War, Ear).